 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn more ›

 If you’re trading frequently, you know that monitors for trading are the ones that let your mind directly enter the screen, not just notice what’s ticking across it.
 They don’t distract you as you dive headfirst into the world of crypto, dividends, or corporate mergers.
 With West Coast stock trading hours opening at 6:30 a.m. and crypto being a 24-hour scramble for the best, there are a lot of environmental conditions to consider.
-So, what can bring you the best in terms of eye health, easy reading, and, of course, financial gain?
+While we like BenQ SW272U the most, different displays are designed to excel in certain scenarios.
+So, what peripherals can bring you the best in terms of eye health, easy reading, and financial gain?
 We’ve delved into what’s available and found the best monitors for trading, no matter your purpose or needs.

 How we chose the best monitors for trading

-To compile our list, we combined personal experience, peer input, respected critics, and user impressions.
+We combined personal experience, peer input, respected critics, and user impressions to compile our list.
 We also considered the environment of the modern work-from-home trader and what they needed.
 The reality is that there is a lot of diversity in these needs.
-For example, the stock trader is the most likely to complain of morning light due to the early nature of market openings.
+For example, stock traders are most likely to complain about morning light due to the early nature of market openings.
 On the other hand, the day trader needs to assess information rapidly with the most readable and information-dense screen possible.

 To make the cut, each monitor had to fit the profile of individual user types.
 Questions were asked that took us into an individual trader’s point of view: What are the potential pain points of this trader, what lighting will this person’s monitor most likely need, etc.?
 Along with those questions, the following are things we believe you should keep in mind before buying monitors for trading: